How Virtual Reality gives us a life lift

 They would be able to enjoy the Great Barrier Riff or Ayers Rock from any angle or see a life performance at the Sydney Opera.

-Everyone could create his own avatar that looks as much as real life as one can imagine it minus all the things one does not want the others to see.
-If an old cancer sick woman wants to communicate with her baby grand-kid, she likely wants the kiddie to remember her in a better way than as a very sick woman.
+Everyone could create an avatar that looks as much like real life as one can imagine it minus all the things one does not want the others to see.
+If an old cancer-sick woman wants to communicate with her baby grandkid, she likely wants the kiddie to remember her in a better way than as a very sick woman.
 Or if someone lives for months in a hospital after a heavy accident, he probably does not want his kids to see his mangled body while they talk to him.

-If one wants, one still can put the real thing but some will sure prefer the Avatar that looks like them minus all the things you don’t want others to see of you.
+If one wants, one still can put the real thing but some will surely prefer the Avatar that looks like them minus all the things you don’t want others to see of you.

-That, in turn, makes up for great communication as its still the words that count and the visuals from us that we can control will be much better able to translate whatever emotion we want to convey.
+That, in turn, makes up for great communication as it’s still the words that count and the visuals that we can control will be much better able to translate whatever emotion we want to convey.

 But let’s come back to all those glued to a bed or otherwise severely limited in their mobility.
 For the moment, it will only be visuals with audio.
 It will be interactive, it will be impressive but it will still not be immersive.